gforghieri/CSE1500-Assignments/README.md

 Readme text file

-This is a test readme
+This is a test readme.